iambhat/Hotel-Management-Syatem/README.md

 # Hotel-Management-Syatem
- Hotel Management System, an Web mini project
+1. Hotel Management System, an Web mini project.
+2. It's developed with basic HTMl,CSS and Bootstrap along with PHP for DB opeartins